-In addition, the department has an intimate clinical and research connection to the internationally renowned, Francis I. Proctor Foundation.
+.
 The Proctor Foundation specializes in infectious and inflammatory ocular diseases.
-Through our close ties, our residents are able to rotate through their clinical services and partake in international research efforts to prevent world blindness.
+Through our close ties, our residents are able to rotate through their clinics and participate in international research efforts to prevent world blindness.

 “Now that residency interviews are upon us, we are excited to meet our applicants and hear of their accomplishments and experiences and to learn how we can help them achieve their future goals.
 Our mission is to make sure that we can provide the resources, mentorship, and training to help propel the young careers of bright clinicians and scientists who will be tomorrow’s leaders and change-makers in ophthalmology.”